leventemo/lvnt/src/content/blog/vscode-shortcuts.md

 draft: false
 tags:
   - tooling
-description: "VS Code shortcuts to remember."
+description: "VS Code shortcuts using Hungarian keyboard layouts on Windows and MacOs."
 ---

 ## Table of contents